 Traditionally, empirical scientists have had little, if any, active input into plankton model design or exploitation, although the few exceptions (e.g. 61, 62) flag the value of such engagements.
 As a consequence, the discussion as to what to include and exclude in plankton-facing models 42,47 appears to lack a comprehensive perspective from empirical science.
 Why is this so?

-Challenges arising from the current situation are presented, with possible solutions in Table 1.
+Challenges arising from the current situation are presented with possible solutions in Table 1.
 From this it is clear that many, if not most of the issues, are actually ‘owned’ primarily by empirical science (Table 1 a, c-j).
 However, the underlying problem is a lack of dialogue between research communities 42.
 Thus, the lack of good data to support plankton modelling (Table 1 f-j) is in large part because the needs for such data have not been communicated sufficiently to those conducting empirical studies; the benefits to those empiricists has likewise not been made clear enough to engage them.
 The funding mechanisms needed to support such developments, for both empirical and modelling components may, at national and international levels, also present major obstacles.
 That may be especially so if stakeholders are under the (we would argue, mistaken) impression that plankton modelling science is de facto in the application phase, with most core development complete.
 Working together will help overcome such challenges (Fig.1).

 Explanations for the lack of progress based on the complexity and computational costs of better describing plankton can seem difficult to accept for those conducting empirical studies, especially considering the advancements in other areas of data science over recent decades, such as in genomics.
 Indeed, the vast bulk of that extra computing power applied to modelling has been expended on increasing the resolution of the physics description from ~1° to ~ 1/36°, with additional resolution in depth (Table 1, m,n,o), leaving the biological description substantially unaltered for decades.
-That higher resolution physics description will benefit, and arguably warrants, improved descriptions of plankton physiology and trophic interactions.
+The higher resolution physics description will benefit, and arguably warrants, improved descriptions of plankton physiology and trophic interactions.

 While the increase in computational cost related to the improvements of plankton descriptions in models needs to be properly considered, empiricists and modellers need to work together to achieve an acceptable compromise between simplification (which is part of any modelling exercise) and the conceptual robustness of the process descriptions, consistent with current empirical knowledge.
 That robustness is crucial if we want to apply models beyond the bounds of the data used to configure them, especially now that climate change is pushing the natural system beyond those established bounds 63,64,65,66,67.
 Relying on simplistic plankton models, irrespective of how well they align with empirical data/knowledge from the last few decades, appears to be inappropriate for the challenges we face.